deleeuw/jansweb/content/post/wijsen/_index.md

 **Without a doubt.**

-It&#39;s also my title obviously, a professor of statistics.
+It&#39;s also my title obviously, a Professor of Statistics.

 **Some psychometricians affiliate strongly with psychology, or find it interesting, but you..**